mapbender/mapbender/docs/CONTRIBUTING.md

 Future [Mapbender] releases may be able to exclude any additional modules apart from the core application.

-In the past, the development bundles were part of the git [submodules].
+In the past, the development bundles were part of the git submodules.

 Today, each module should be in its own git repository and reuse the same directory structure.